Help Center for SaaS

 Can one system serve both purposes?

-Technically yes, practically almost never well.
-Tools like Guru, Bloomfire, and Document360 market themselves as unified systems that handle both internal and external knowledge with permission controls.
-These work for small teams with simple needs.
-They fail for most B2B SaaS companies at scale for three reasons.
+Technically yes.
+Practically, almost never well past a certain scale.
+Guru, Bloomfire, and Document360 all market themselves as unified platforms that handle internal and external knowledge with permission controls.
+For teams under 15 people with simple content needs, this works.
+For most B2B SaaS companies shipping fast, it fails for three reasons.

-The audience problem: writing for customers and writing for employees are different disciplines.
-Forcing one content team to switch contexts all day reduces quality on both sides.
-The access problem: permission controls always leak.
-Sooner or later, an internal article ends up indexed by Google or a customer-facing article ends up linking to an internal-only reference.
-The maintenance problem: help center content decays at a different rate than internal documentation.
-Help center articles break every time the UI ships.
-Internal SOPs break when processes change, which is a different cadence.
+The audience problem: writing for customers and writing for engineers are different disciplines.
+Forcing one content owner to switch contexts produces articles that serve neither audience well.
+The access problem: permission controls leak.
+An internal article ends up indexed by Google.
+A customer-facing article ends up linking to an internal-only reference.
+It happens at every company that tries the unified approach long enough.
+The maintenance problem is the most important one and the least discussed.

-Documentation decay hits help centers much harder than internal knowledge bases, because help center content is tightly coupled to the product UI.
+Documentation decay hits help centers much harder than internal knowledge bases, and the reason is structural: help center content is tightly coupled to the product UI.
 Every button rename, navigation change, or workflow update invalidates articles, screenshots, and step-by-step guides.
-According to the GitLab 2023 DevSecOps Survey, 65% of software teams release at least once per week.
-That means a help center with 100 articles faces a structural update problem that manual workflows cannot solve.
+According to the GitLab DevSecOps survey, 65% of software teams ship at least once per week.
+A help center with 100 articles faces a structural update problem that manual review workflows cannot keep up with.

-Internal knowledge bases decay on a slower, different cadence.
-An SOP for expense reporting might stay accurate for two years.
-An onboarding checklist for new engineers might stay accurate for six months.
-Company policies might only change annually.
-The decay rate follows the rate of internal process change, which is almost always slower than the rate of product change.
+Internal knowledge bases decay on a different, slower cadence.
+An expense reporting SOP might stay accurate for two years.
+An onboarding checklist for new engineers might need updating every six months.
+Company policies change annually.
+The decay rate tracks the rate of internal process change, which is almost always slower than the rate of product UI change.

-The implication: these two systems need different maintenance strategies.
-Help centers need near-real-time update mechanisms tied to the product release cycle.
-Internal knowledge bases need quarterly review cycles and clear ownership for each document.
-Trying to apply the same cadence to both wastes effort on one and underinvests in the other.
+This asymmetry has two direct implications.
+First, these two systems need different maintenance strategies.
+A help center needs near-real-time update mechanisms tied to the product release cycle.
+An internal knowledge base needs quarterly review cycles and clear document ownership.
+Applying the same review cadence to both wastes effort on one and underinvests in the other.
+What documentation decay costs in real support hours is covered in the hidden cost of documentation decay.

-This is one reason the tools market has bifurcated.
-Help center platforms are evolving toward automation: DOM/CSS recording, code-change detection, and auto-updating articles.
-Internal knowledge base platforms are evolving toward collaboration: AI summarization, cross-document search, and natural-language retrieval.
-Same underlying problem (knowledge accuracy over time), different solution paths.
+Second, the tools market has bifurcated along exactly this line.
+Help center platforms are moving toward automation: DOM/CSS selector recording (capturing the exact interface elements rather than pixel screenshots), code-change detection via GitHub Sync, and auto-updating articles when the product changes.
+Internal knowledge base platforms are moving toward collaboration: AI summarization, cross-document search, and natural-language retrieval.
+Same underlying problem (keeping knowledge accurate over time) but entirely different solution paths.
+A self-updating help center is explained in detail in how a self-updating help center works.

 FAQs